-THE LAST MAN ON EARTH
+THE LAST MAN

 I don't want you to worry about the Ebola virus.
 A worldwide epidemic is unlikely because Ebola is too deadly.
 It's transmitted by an exchange of bodily fluids so you have to come into intimate contact with someone who has it.
 But someone who has it usually gets so sick so fast that they don't have the time or the energy to spread the disease, and then they die.
 So just cross that off your list of things to worry about.

 Well, unless it mutates, which viruses do.
 And unless the mutated form is airborne and can be spread by the wind.
 Hmmmmm....

 THE LAST MAN ON EARTH, written by William Leicester and Furio M. Menotti (the only writing credit for them both) and directed by Ubaldo Regona (VERGINE PER UN BASTARDO) and Sidney Salkow (THE MURDER GAME, TWICE-TOLD TALES), is based on the excellent Richard Matheson novel "I Am Legend", which was also the basis for the Charelton Heston flick THE OMEGA MAN.
 It was originally released in Italy and suffers from a very low budget, bad direction and lousy special effects, which is a real shame.